 ELD-Based Fleet Management Systems Must Support HOS Rules and Exceptions

-To create safe working conditions for truck drivers and improve road security for everyone, the FMCSA has established norms to regulate time limits for work, driving hours, and breaks.
+To create safe working conditions for truck drivers and improve road security for everyone, Transport Canada has established norms to regulate time limits for work, driving hours, and breaks.
 These regulations must be programmed into the electronic logbook’s software to keep truckers compliant.
 Due to the vast differences in geography and climate across Canada, there are few differences between Canada South and Canada North in regards to HOS rules.
 In the Northern parts of Canada, where long distances and harsh weather conditions are common, drivers may be subject to different cycle limits or rest period requirements compared to drivers in more temperate regions in the South.
 Let’s see what these HOS rules are and how they vary in different parts of the country.

 Transport Canada provides several exceptions to the HOS rules that allow commercial motor vehicle operators to extend their driving and on-duty time beyond the standard limits in certain circumstances including adverse driving conditions and declared emergency.
 HOS247 is a provider of ELD and fleet management systems with a full focus on compliance and reliability.
-Our solution supports all HOS rules and exceptions, helping motor carriers improve their CSA scores and avoid penalties related to hours of service violations.
+Our solution supports all HOS rules and exceptions, helping motor carriers avoid penalties related to hours of service violations.